LieberInstitute/spatialLIBD/inst/app/www/documentation_spe.md

 ## Raw summary

-Before the documetation, this tab displays the [SpatialExperiment](https://bioconductor.org/packages/SpatialExperiment) object that contains the spot-level data.
+Before the documentation, this tab displays the [SpatialExperiment](https://bioconductor.org/packages/SpatialExperiment) object that contains the spot-level data.
 It's basically useful to know that the data has been loaded and that you can start navigating the app.
 If you wish to download this data, use the following command.

 ```{r}
 ## Download spe data